 The US stock market is well-known for some of the world's biggest tech names.
 Facebook, Amazon, and Apple to name a few.
 But technology isn’t the only game in town.
 The US is home to world-leading companies in almost every industry, from media and film through to manufacturing and transportation.

-The US is home to many global businesses that dominate their field and accounts for almost half the global stock market.
+The US is home to many global businesses that dominate their field.
+It accounts for over half the global stock market.

-For exposure to larger US companies we think a low-cost passively managed fund could be considered.
+For exposure to larger US companies we think a low-cost, passively managed fund could be considered.
 We continue to look for US fund managers with the potential to perform well over the long term.
-But we think there are more opportunities for managers to add value among higher-risk smaller and medium-sized US companies.
-This is where our Wealth 150 is currently focused.
+We think there are more opportunities for managers to add value among higher-risk smaller and medium-sized US companies.

 Please remember past performance is not a guide to future returns.
 Where no data is shown, figures are not available.
 This information is provided to help you choose your own investments, remember they can fall as well as rise in value so you may not get back the original amount invested.

 The US was the best-performing major stock market for UK-based investors over the past five years.
-Technology, healthcare and industrial businesses have performed well, helping funds invested in these areas.
-Oil & gas was the worst-performing sector, but still grew 19.7%, helped by strong performance in 2016.
+Semi-conductor, technology and healthcare businesses have performed well, helping funds invested in these areas.
+Oil & gas was the worst-performing sector, but still grew by 12.1%.

 Other Funds in the sector